harlanw/seciotcrgb/README.md

 # seciotcrgb

-## Overlays
-seciotcrgb: Enables the use of ADS7846 touchscreen with spidev1.0.
+Enables the use of ADS7846 touchscreen with spidev1.0.
 This combination is currently unsupported by existing overlays.

 ## Installing
 ```